pwintz/pwintz.github.io/_pages/cv.md

 layout: cv
 title: CV
 permalink: /cv
-tagline: Mathematician.
+# tagline: Mathematician.
 Teacher.
-Creator.
+Musician.
+Artist.

 biography:
-  Paul K. Wintz received a B.S. degree in Engineering/Physics with a minor in Music from Westmont College, Santa Barbara, CA in 2016, an M.S. degree in Scientific Computing and Applied Mathematics from the University of California, Santa Cruz (UCSC) in 2020, and a PhD in Applied Mathematics from UCSC in 2025.
+  Paul K. Wintz received a B.S. degree in Engineering/Physics with a minor in Music from Westmont College in 2016, an M.S. degree in Scientific Computing and Applied Mathematics from the University of California, Santa Cruz (UCSC) in 2020, and a PhD in Applied Mathematics from UCSC in 2025.
   Dr. Wintz was a finalist for the Best Student Paper award at the 2022 American Control Conference.
+  He now teaches calculus as adjunct faculty at Hartnell College.

 research-interests:
   - Hybrid dynamical systems